uschpc/webportal-netlify-gatsby/src/user-guides/hpc (discovery and endeavour)/getting-started-endeavour.md

 Endeavour is a high-performance computing cluster, which is a collection of computers and disk arrays that are connected via fast networks.
 High-performance computing allows USC researchers to perform computing tasks, like data analyses and simulations, on a larger scale than is possible with a laptop or lab computer.

 The difference between the Endeavour cluster and the Discovery cluster is that the Endeavour cluster is comprised of the condo resources that CCP users lease or subscribe to, but each research group's own resources are for their dedicated use only.
 The Discovery cluster is the CARC's public cluster; any CARC user, including CCP users, can use Discovery.

+On Endeavour, each research group can have customized Slurm configurations on their condo nodes.
+For more information about custom Slurm configurations on Endeavour, please contact us at <carc-condo@usc.edu>.

 #### Storage file systems